Asmogaur/Life-Expectancy-Using-Machine-Learning/README.md

 # Life-Expectancy-Using-Machine-Learning
-Made an automated AI system which predict the average life of a person on various factors using IBM Frameworks like IBM Cloud, IBM Watson etc.
+Made an automated AI system which predict the average life of a person on various factors using IBM Frameworks like IBM Cloud, IBM Watson, IBM ML Instance etc.